-Imagine an African landscape nearly half the size of the Netherlands; antelopes and zebra grazing a huge, flat wetland full of storks, cranes and wading birds.
+Imagine an African landscape nearly half the size of the Netherlands, antelopes and zebra grazing a huge, flat wetland full of storks, cranes and wading birds.
 This is the Kafue Flats of Zambia – at least, it WAS the Kafue Flats, until the 1970’s when two hydroelectric dams were built to supply the entire region with electricity.
 Since that time, the animals have been dying out and the local people going hungry as the natural water cycles of the Kafue Flats wetlands have become disrupted.
-The 250 kilometres of the Kafue River Basin lying between the two dams becomes too dry in the wet season – and too wet in the dry season.
+The 250 kilometres of the Kafue River Basin lying between the two dams have become too dry in the wet season – and too wet in the dry season.

-Produced and presented by Anne Blair Gould
+Producer: Anne Blair Gould

-Euroquest November 15, 2004
+Broadcast: November 15, 2004